nest/nest-simulator/doc/guides/connection_management.rst

 In the example above, we inspect the receptor types of the model by calling ``nest.GetDefaults('iaf_cond_alpha_mc')['receptor_types']``.
 This is not always possible however.
 For some models, like `iaf_psc_exp_multisynapse`, you have to create the receptors with the time constant ``tau_syn`` when creating the neurons.
 It is therefore not possible to inspect the receptors beforehand.
 The `trgt` neuron below for instance, will have 3 receptors, and we can connect to the different receptors when creating.
 The source neuron on the other hand, which is of the same model, does not have any receptors.
-You can inspect the number of receptors by looking up ``n_synapses`` on the .
+You can inspect the number of receptors by looking up ``n_synapses`` on the `trgt` NodeCollection.

   ::